Vancouver, BC — 2026

 01 — Deploy Once

-Hardware creates the beachhead.
+Hardware creates the physical beachhead.
+Day one, you're embedded.

 02 →